chnbigy/Sunset-pythonTools-for-newbies/README.md

 Quick installation
 It can help you quickly install the Pyinstaller module and pyqt5，Say goodbye to fidgety input pips And this software contains perfect Chinese
-Pleasant to use！
+And the SunsetPytoolsTest Can Helps you see if you meet the usage requirements Pleasant to use！
 ------------------------------------------------------------------------------------------------------------------------------------------
 Chinese translation: